-Shareholders who wish to submit questions to the Directors of the Company, may do so by e-mailing the Company Secretary at sag@p-p.uk but these must not arrive later than 11.30am on 21 March 2021.
+Shareholders who do not wish to attend in person but wish to submit questions to the Directors of the Company, may do so by e-mailing the Company Secretary at sag@p-p.uk.
+Questions must arrive no later than 11.30am on 20 March 2022.
 The answers to appropriate questions will be posted on the Company's website following the AGM.